rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-administrators-guide/index.md

 - Directory Sync does not synchronize with Hosted Exchange 2007.
 - Existing mail data does not migrate with Directory Sync to our hosted environment.
-We offer several methods that you can use to migrate own data, as described in the article [Email migration services](/support/how-to/email-migration-services).
+We offer several methods that you can use to migrate your own data, as described in the article [Email migration services](/support/how-to/email-migration-services).
-- Synchronizes user passwords at the moment a password is changed.
-Passwords cannot be synchronized retroactively because they are unreadable from Active Directory.
+- Synchronizes user passwords at the moment you change a password.
+You cannot synchronize passwords retroactively because they are unreadable from Active Directory.
 Users must change their passwords for Directory Sync to synchronize the change with their mailbox.
 - Directory Sync is not LDAP (Lightweight Directory Access Protocol) compatible.